Down the 26-Switchback Trail

 So matched with our mules, we start our slow, swaying trek down a switchback trail, down 1,700 feet of the world’s tallest cliff facing an ocean, toward Kalaupapa, Saint Damien’s “Land of Sorrow.”
 Our destination is a former leper colony operated from 1866 to 1969 with a dark history.
-Patients from all over Hawaii were abandoned on this remote land, never to see their families again.
+Patients diagnosed with leprosy from all over Hawaii were abandoned on this remote land, never to see their families again.

 The trail we’re taking is over a hundred years old.
 It was opened as the only land connection to the leper’s colony below, carrying supplies and news to Kalaupapa’s isolated population.
 It twists down the cliff with 26 switchbacks.
 At some point the trail is only eight to ten inches wide.
-Perhaps sensing our uneasiness, Audrey says, “A mule can see all its four feet.
+Perhaps sensing our uneasiness, Audrey says, “The mules can see all its four feet.
 Horse can’t do that.
 So don’t worry.
-Settle back and trust your mule.”
+Settle back and trust the mules.”

 To keep our minds off the scary looking drop, Audrey talks about Uncle Buzzy, the legendary man who started the mule trek down to Kalaupapa.
 Uncle Buzzy died on 14 June 2014.
 He was 76 years old.
 He was half-Hawaiian and half-Caucasian, born in Molokai.
-For 40 years Buzzy Sproat, wearing his signature black cowboy hat, led the mule rides down to Kalaupapa, regaling visitors with his stories about Hawaii, or with his whistling tunes to the beat of the mules’ strides.
+For 40 years Buzzy Sproat, wearing his signature black cowboy hat, led the mule rides down to Kalaupapa, regaling visitors with his stories about Hawaii, or whistling his tunes to the beat of the mules’ strides.

 For Audrey, leading the tourists on mules down to Kalaupapa is a dream job come true.
-“Every time I saw Uncle Buzzy,” Audrey says, who used to work at a grocery store where Uncle Buzzy shopped, “I’d ask him, ‘Hey, Uncle, you looking for a skinner?’
+“Every time I saw Uncle Buzzy,” Audrey says, who used to work at a grocery store where Uncle Buzzy shopped, “I’d ask him, ‘Hey, uncle, you looking for a skinner?’
 It took me two years before Uncle Buzzy decided to try me out.”
 She looks out toward the ocean below.
 “I’m glad he gave me a chance.
 I love this job.”

 After Uncle Buzzy died, his guided mule ride business was in danger of dying.
 But Roy Horner, Buzzy’s good friend and business partner, and group of young skinners, like Audrey, united with a determination to carry on Uncle Buzzy’s legacy.

-To visit Kalaupapa, visitors must contact Kalaupapa Guided Mule Tour by calling (800) 567-7550 or 567-6088, or email “firstname.lastname@example.org” or contact Damien Tours by calling (808) 567-6171.
+To visit Kalaupapa, visitors must get the permission to enter the National Park.
+Make a reservation at the Kalaupapa Guided Mule Tour website, or by calling (800) 567-6088, or you can contact Damien Tours by calling (808) 567-6171.